aatifsyed/derive-quickcheck-arbitrary/README.md

 }
 ```

-You can customise field generation by providing a callable that accepts [`&mut quickcheck::Gen`](https://docs.rs/quickcheck/latest/quickcheck/struct.Gen.html).
+You can customise field generation by either:
+- providing a callable that accepts [`&mut quickcheck::Gen`](https://docs.rs/quickcheck/latest/quickcheck/struct.Gen.html).
+- always using the default value
 ```rust
 #[derive(Clone, Arbitrary)]
 struct Yakshaver {